dschach/QuoteCustomSync/README.md

 # Roadmap (work in progress)

-1. Create Unlocked Package Version.
-2. Investigate using namespace for package
+1. Investigate using namespace for package
-3. Clean more comments as scratch org tests continue to pass
+1. Clean more comments as scratch org tests continue to pass